What is Jim Bob Duggar's Net Worth and Salary?

-Jim Bob Duggar Net Worth and Salary: Jim Duggar is an American television personality, real estate agent, and former politician who has a net worth of $3.5 million.
-He is known as the father in the reality television series "19 Kids and Counting," which ran for ten seasons between 2008 and 2015.
+Jim Duggar is an American television personality, real estate agent, and former politician who has a net worth of $3.5 million.
+Jim Duggar is known as the father in the reality television series "19 Kids and Counting," which ran for ten seasons between 2008 and 2015.
 Duggar served for three years as a Republican member of the Arkansas House of Representatives between 1999 and 2002.

 In 2002, instead of seeking re-election to the state House, Jim decided to run in the Republican primary election for the United States Senate.
 He was unsuccessful, being defeated by Senator Tim Hutchinson in a landslide victory of 71,576 votes to 20,546.
 In 2006, Duggar was unsuccessful in earning the Republican nomination for the 35th District seat in the Arkansas State Senate.
 His opponent, Bill Pritchard, beat him by two hundred votes.